roytang/blog/collections/quiznights/events/2015/07/10153944244358912-0/index.md

 - type: foursquare
   url: https://www.swarmapp.com/roytang/checkin/55a4fdff498e8b173df7aed5
 tags:
-- mobile-uploads
 - quiznight
+- '2015'
+title: Quiz Night at Mario's Kitchen
 ---

 (@Mario's Kitchen Ortigas Center)

+This was our first time to win a Jason quiz night!
 By one point!